-2018 Instructions for Form FTB 3520-RVK Power of Attorney Declaration Revocation
+2022 Instructions for Form FTB 3520-RVKPower of Attorney Declaration Revocation

-- For purpose of these instructions, a tax professional is a representative that has a professional identification number that is eligible for registration for a tax professional online account in MyFTB.
+- For purpose of these instructions, a tax professional is a representative that has a professional identification number that is eligible to register for a tax professional online account in MyFTB.

 - All representatives listed on a POA Declaration will have the ability to remove another representative from the POA Declaration.

 - A valid signature is required.
-See Part IV, Signature Authorizing Power of Attorney Declaration Revocation, for instructions on valid signatures.
+See Specific Line Instructions, Part IV, Signature Authorizing Power of Attorney Declaration Revocation, for instructions on valid signatures.

-To file a revocation of a POA Declaration, use the online submission for faster processing.
-However, the following paper forms are available for taxpayers without online access:
+To file a revocation of a POA Declaration, use the online submission in MyFTB for faster processing.
+However, the following paper forms are available for taxpayers who prefer to submit by mail:

-Authorizes an individual to represent and receive confidential information on all matters before Franchise Tax Board (FTB) for an individual, estate, or trust.
+- Form FTB 3520-PIT, Individual or Fiduciary Power of Attorney Declaration, authorizes an individual to represent and receive confidential information on all matters before FTB for an individual, estate, or trust.

-Revokes existing Power of Attorney (POA) Declaration(s) on file with FTB.
+- Form FTB 3520-RVK, Power of Attorney Declaration Revocation, revokes existing POA Declaration(s) on file with FTB.

 A POA Declaration Revocation must be submitted using one of the following methods: